 - Total Number of Hours: 16

-- Additional Notes: Required Text - Student Manual/Fundamentals of Grants Writing (cost included in class fee).
-Computer lab fee is included in tuition.
+- Additional Notes: July 4th will be an independent study class, consolidating lectures from class 1 & 2 on June 27th.
+Required Text - Student Manual/Fundamentals of Grants Writing (cost included in class fee).
+Computer lab fee included in tuition.